lkmflam/07-Network-Programming/09_NetworkingExtended/Practice/03_Network_tools/Challenge_labs_1.md

 6. Create a programming script to find and print all "li" tags of a given web page.

 7. Create a python program to a list of all the h1, h2, h3 tags from the webpage python.org.

+8. Create a Python script to get the number of security alerts issued by US-CERT in the current year.